 Other Sources of Financial Aid

 Students are encouraged to check the internet for additional private scholarships and funding opportunities.
-Three reliable sources are www.fastweb.com, www.collegequest.com and www.salliemae.com/plan-for-college/scholarships.
+Three reliable sources are www.fastweb.com and www.salliemae.com/plan-for-college/scholarships.
 External scholarship applications are located on the Scholarship board between the Financial Aid Office and the Bookstore.
-For more loan funding options, students may inquire about alternative loan and PLUS loan details and eligibility requirements in the Financial Aid Office.
-Also local, county and state agencies, such as BVR and WIOA, may have funding sources based on specific criteria.
+For more loan funding options, students may inquire about Alternative loan and PLUS loan details and eligibility requirements in the Financial Aid Office.
+Also, local, county, and state agencies, such as BVR and WIOA, may have funding sources based on specific criteria.

 Students’ financial aid is credited to their billing account.
 Depending on the amount of financial aid awarded, a student may receive a book voucher for the purchase of books and materials.
-Book voucher forms must be submitted to the Office of Financial Aid one day before use, and all aid requirements must be completed.
+Book voucher forms which can be found on our website under Financial Aid must be submitted to the Office of Financial Aid one day before use, and all aid requirements must be completed.